UnknownEnergy/ameisen-cc/README.md

 ## Production Github page

 To access the game open https://unknownenergy.github.io/ameisen-cc/browser/
+Use in-game chat `/help` for more information.

 ## Writing Code